IBM/store-and-query-unstructured-json-cockroachdb-operator-rhm/README.md

 ![cockroach-clusteroverview](doc/source/images/cockroachclusteroverview.png)

-- You can click on `databases` to view the `bank` database that we created earlier as shown.
+- You can click on `databases` to view the `employees` database that we created earlier as shown.

 ![cockroach-databases.png](doc/source/images/cockroachdatabases.png)

-### Step 4: Perform CRUD Operations on CockroachDB using python runtime and Jupyter Notebook
+### Step 4: Store and Query unstructured JSON data using python runtime and Jupyter Notebook

 - Once we have the CockroachDB UP and running, user and database created, we can now explore the JSON support by CockroachDB in a python runtime using Jupyter Notebook.